Key Takeaways

 Although resembling silk, this industrial manufacturing process is completely different from natural animal production.

-Also read: Where does silk grow?
+Also read: Where silk grows ?

-Ethical silk production
+Ethical production of silk

 Limits of conventional production